Techtonica/curriculum/interviewing/interviewing.md

 ### Objective
-**Students will be able to** do something that we'll list here:
+**Students will be able to**:
-- Things
-- More things
-- Even more things
-- Even more things
+- Solve problems using common data structures
+- Describe their thought process while solving a problem
+- Analyze their solution for performance improvements

 ### Specific Things To Teach
-- Things about the things
-- More things about the things
-	- This is a sub-thing about the things
-- Even more things about the things
-- Even more things about the things
+- Whiteboarding
+- Pair programming
+- Code challenges

 ### Materials